- distance: 21 km

 Good luck canoeing the Little Missinaibi River with gear to where it enters Little Missinaibi Lake.
 I would hazard it would be a real physical adventure with a number of pullovers.

-And then into Little Missinaibi Lake…It was shortly before noon (11:40) and we were done with the upper Little Miss!
+And then into Little Missinaibi Lake…It was shortly before noon (11:40) and we were done with the upper Little Missinaibi!
+Of the rest of the trip – about 75 kilometers – only 10 would be on the river; the rest was lake paddle.

-We were now paddling in well-documented water and the “What is around the corner?” mystery of the first three and a half days was done!
-Lookout Bay was Km 45 of our route; for the remaining 75 to Missanabie and the train stop we would be doing mostly lake paddle.
-Only the 12 kilometers or so of the lower Little Missinaibi from Admiral Falls will provide a bit of adrenaline-pumping action.
+We were now paddling in well-documented water and the “What is around the corner?” mystery of the first three and a half days was over!
+Lookout Bay was Km.
+45 of our route; for the remaining 75 to Missanabie and the train stop we would be doing mostly lake paddle.
+Only the 12 kilometers or so of the lower Little Missinaibi from Admiral Falls provided a bit of adrenaline-pumping action.

 We did have something new to focus on.
 Little Missinaibi Lake has a number of recorded pictograph sites.
 We were keen to check them out and get some photos of the rock paintings at each one.
 As well, I had received an email from a reader of our pictograph posts telling me of an unreported site.
 Since we would be paddling right by, already knowing that there was something there would make it that much more likely that we would see it.